NerdWalletOSS/note-taking/README.md

 # Note Taking API
-A basic Python Flask-based note-taking API.
-Supports CRUD operations via a RESTful API for manipulating basic note objects.
+A basic note-taking API which Supports CRUD operations via a RESTful API for manipulating note objects.
+Available in Python/Flask (`server.py`) and Node/Express (`server.js`).
+Use whichever you feel most comfortable with.

-**Installation**
+### Python Installation

 Run all instructions from within the note-taking repository root folder.